eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 ###### 2.1.7.1.1 Consumer Pull

-A pull transfer is when the consumer receives informations (`DataAddress`) on how to retrieve data from the Provider.
+A pull transfer is when the consumer receives information (in the form of a `DataAddress`) on how to retrieve data from the Provider.
 Then it's up to the consumer to use this information for pulling the data.

 ![Consumer Pull](diagrams/transfer-data-plane-consumer-pull.png)